-Positioning, also called niching, is the art of finding the spot in your field of business where you can provided the biggest value and have the biggest impact.
-In its essence it means to reduce the things you do, offer or sell to the smallest possible number and become the best in that area.
+Positioning, also called niching, is the art of finding the spot in your field of business where you can provide the most significant value and have the biggest impact.
+In its essence, it means to reduce the things you do, offer or sell to the smallest possible number and become the best in that area.

-This really is an art and most businesses get that wrong.
-Understandably, it’s difficult to reduce everything and running the risk that this doesn’t work.
-Many businesses tend to spread their offerings wide and far in the hope that this will reduce the risk, but in reality it causes more problems and is far riskier.
+It is an art, and most businesses get that wrong.
+Understandably, it’s difficult to reduce everything and to run the risk that this doesn’t work.
+Many businesses tend to spread their offerings wide and far in the hope that this will reduce the risk, but in reality, it causes more problems and is far riskier.

-Lets take an example.
-Most of you know Microsoft.
-Microsoft is a software development company with a few major flagships like Windows and Office.
-If we’re talking about Microsoft we all pretty much know what we’re talking about.
-Lets say tomorrow Microsoft would start to sell potato chips.
+Let’s take an example.
+Most of you know Microsoft – a software development company with a few major flagships like Windows and Office.
+If we’re talking about Microsoft, we all pretty much know what we’re talking about.
+Let’s say tomorrow Microsoft would start to sell potato chips.
 Would you buy it?
 Microsoft’s position, niche and market are clear.
-They rule the space and I assume they work hard to be the best in their field.
-They would never get the idea to start selling potato chips, right?
+They rule the space, and I assume they work hard to be the best in their field.
+They would never get the idea to start selling potato chips.

-For any business at any level positioning is an art they must be good at in order to be successful.
+For any business at any level, positioning is an art they must be good at to be successful.
 But how do you do this?

-As a start-up right at the beginning it’s easiest to ask people you know what they think it is you’re really good at.
-That gives you an indication that your friends, family and co-workers belief that you’re good at this.
-This is a very good marker and you should put that field on top of your list.
+As a start-up, right at the beginning, it’s easiest to ask people you know what they think it is you’re good at.
+That gives you an indication that your friends, family and co-workers believe that you’re good at this.
+This is a perfect marker, and you should put that field on the top of your list.

-If you’re a seasoned business your sales numbers should give you a good indicator.
-Also your competition should show you were you stand.
-If you’re ahead of your competition in a specific area, that area should on top of your list.
+If you’re a seasoned business, your sales numbers should give you a good indicator.
+Also, your competition should show you where you stand.
+If you’re ahead of your competition in a specific area, that area should be on top of your list.

-The other reason why positioning is so important is the fact that if you know your niche, you know your customer.
-You know who they are, where they are and you know how to produce top-level value to them.
-This is impossible if you spread yourself far and wide.
-Also the cost of running the business in relation to the turn-over should be drastically reduced as you stop spending money on all the clutter with limited result.
+The other reason why positioning is so essential is the fact that if you know your niche, you know your customer.
+You know who they are, where they are, and you know how to produce superior value to them.
+It is impossible if you spread yourself far and wide.
+Also, the cost of running the business in relation to the turnover should be drastically reduced as you stop spending money on all the clutter with limited result.

-When I work with clients I always start with identifying their position.
-Most of the time my clients feel much better themselves once they’re clear what it is they actually do.
+When I work with clients, I always start with identifying their position.
+Most of the time, my clients feel much better themselves once they’re clear what it is they do.
 Positioning is very powerful.